ttanida/emotion-detection-deep-learning/README.md

 The whole training procedure is described in the jupyter notebook [emotion_detection.ipynb](https://github.com/ttanida/emotion-detection-deep-learning/blob/main/emotion_detection.ipynb)

 The final model achieved a test set accuracy of 88%.

+## What was the motivation for creating the project?

+There have been a number of studies that suggest that communication between humans is largely non-verbal.

+Since human-machine interactions are becoming more and more prominent in daily life, it would be beneficial if machines would have a notion of how the people they interact with feel and adjust their actions accordingly.

+One example would that of a semi-autonomous car that monitors a driver's emotions to manage the degree of control the driver has over the car.
+If for example the driver appears upset, then the car could increase its control of the driving and decrease the control of the driver.

+This model can of course only detect a very limited range of emotions (I chose "angry", "happy", "sad" because I thought they were easier to detect than more subtle emotions), and there are probably more sophisticated ways of solving this task (such as using facial landmarks), but I wanted to see how far I would get with a simple, naive solution first.

+It was also fun and instructive to complete a whole ML/DL project end-to-end, going from the data collection and preprocessing to picking the model architecture and hyperparameter tuning until testing and deploying.